AlvarodOrs/GitStats/README.md

 # 📊 GitHub Stats Generator

-Automatically generate beautiful, animated GitHub statistics cards with contribution tracking, language breakdowns, and repository insights.
+Automatically generate stunning, animated GitHub stats cards.
+Track contributions, repository insights, and language breakdowns—with particle effects that visually represent the programming languages used in your repos.

 ## ✨ Features

-- 🎨 **Animated SVG Cards** with language-based particle effects
+- 🎨 Animated SVG Cards – Each card features dynamic particle effects that reflect the languages used across your repositories.

-- 📈 **Comprehensive Statistics**: stars, commits, PRs, issues, streaks
+- 📈 Comprehensive Statistics – Stars, commits, PRs, issues, and more.

-- 🔥 **Streak Tracking**: current and longest contribution streaks
+- 🔥 Contribution Streaks – Track your current and longest streaks.

-- 💻 **Language Breakdown**: top 6 languages with percentages
+- 💻 Language Breakdown – Top 6 languages with percentages and corresponding particle colors.

-- 👁️ **Repository Views**: track traffic across your repos
+- 👁️ Repository Views – Visualize traffic to your repos.

-- 🤖 **Auto-Commit**: automatically updates and pushes to GitHub
+- 🤖 Auto-Commit – Updates and pushes stats automatically.

-- 🧹 **Smart Filtering**: excludes automated commits from stats
+- 🧹 Smart Filtering – Excludes automated commits from stats calculations.

 ## 🧠 Models